-School authorities offering IB or AP courses as locally developed courses must submit them to Alberta Education through LDCOMS.
+School authorities offering IB or AP courses as locally developed courses must submit them to Alberta Education.

-For more information on locally developed courses, see Locally Developed/Acquired and Authorized Junior and Senior High School Courses.
+For more information on locally developed courses, see Locally Developed Junior and Senior High School Courses.

 Further information may also be obtained on the International Baccalaureate Organization or Advanced Placement websites.